jazzsequence/jazzsequence.com/README.md

 * Digital Ocean
 * Deploy HQ

-...if you can read this, you need to get a life.
+...if you can read this, you should be a developer.